CDS 100 5 credits

 CDS 110 4 credits

-A course of study designed to improve knowledge and skills of the chemical dependency counselor while working with clients/patients with different cultural backgrounds.
-Also contains a section on ADA.
-Meets state requirements for chemical dependency counselors.
+A course of study designed to improve knowledge and skills of the Chemical Dependency Professionals while working with clients/patients with different cultural backgrounds.
+Prerequisites: CDS 100.

 CDS 140 2 credits